oleon12/alignTools/README.md

 ```
 ***
 ## **concatGenes( )**
 Most softwares (e.g. MrBayes, RaxML, PhyML) require a single file of concatenated genes.
 With concatGenes() we will achieve this task.
-It is common that one o more species have not information for one o more genes, so, when concatenate, we need to fill this absence.
+It is common that one or more species have not information for one o more genes, so, when concatenate, we need to fill this absence.
 With concantGenes() we have two options: "?", or "-", by default "?".
 Also, we can save the concatenated file, just set write.dna=TRUE, select one format: "nexus" (default), "phylip", "fasta" or "tnt", and a filename.
 Very important, we can only concatenate aligned sequences.
 ```{r}
 concat <- concatGenes(Genes = alignment, missing = "?", write.dna = FALSE)
 #Check concat, a DNAbin object